GoogleChrome/web.dev/content/fast/defer-unused-css/index.md

 ## Monitor

-Obtain a new Performance trace with DevTools, now running it on the [optimized page](https://defer-css-optimized.glitch.me/).
+Use the Devtools to run another **Performance** trace on the [optimized page](https://defer-css-optimized.glitch.me/).

-The **FCP** marker appears before the page requests the CSS, which means the browser doesn’t need to wait for the CSS to be loaded to start rendering the page:
+The **FCP** marker appears before the page requests the CSS, which means the browser doesn’t need to wait for the CSS to load before rendering the page:

 <figure>
   <img src="./cdt-perf-optimized.png"